 The Tile Size controls set the individual tile size.
 You can choose a predefined tile size or enter any custom size.
 This control will be disabled if you chose the variable tile size option above.

-The Tile Layout control determines how the tiles within the mural are laid out.
+The Tile Layout control determines how the tiles within the mural are

 Raster order uses a simple top-to-bottom, left-to-right ordering.

-Zig-zag order is like raster order except the left-to-right and right-to-left order is used for the even and odd rows, respectively.
+right-to-left order is used for the even and odd rows, respectively.

-Spiral order starts laying out tiles in the center of the mural, and grows in an outward, clockwise spiral.
+Spiral order starts laying out tiles in the center of the mural, and

 As mentioned above, it's important to choose a good tile layout for the sake of load balancing.